Web Browser Engineering (2021)

 As an aside, video decoding is offloaded onto hardware, so it's not as battery intensive as it used to be.

-mannyv | 18 hours ago
+mannyv | a year ago

 This looks awesome.
 About 15 years ago, I started working on a headless browser and maintained it for several years.
 It used SpiderMonkey as the js interpreter and had a custom DOM implementation.
 It ran all the modern js from the time, AJAX, etc. Later, I added a custom Flash runtime.
 It basically did everything but draw to the screen.
 That project was a lot of fun.